Help! I'm Not An English Teacher!

 SubTalk: How to Handle a Confrontational Student

 Probably one of the scariest moments for a guest teacher is handling a confrontational student in the classroom.
 Thankfully, confrontations do not occur every day, however, most, if not all guest teachers, will have to deal with a student who is belligerent or disrespectful in the classroom.
 Here are a few ideas to help diffuse the situation and prevent it from escalating further: 1.
 Do not lose your temper 2.
 Do not raises your voice 3.
 Do not get other students involved 4.
 Privately speak to the student 5.
 Call the office if you require help Disruptive and confrontation students can sometimes be an unavoidable challenge, but if handled correctly, the situation can be diffused and classroom instruction can go as planned.
-Remember, together, we can make the biggest difference.
+Learn more about substitute teaching at EDUStaff.org.

 Substitute teaching...some days it can be good, great even!
 But some days it can be straight up ugly!
 Reflection is the key...putting serious thought and consideration into what we have done then following this process up with action.
-If you need help with this, shoot me an email with your questions or comments to SubTalk@EDUStaff.org , I'm here to help!
 Listen, we here at EDUStaff really do want you to be successful...if we attend to this important practice of reflection...together?
 We are going to make the biggest difference!
+For more information about substitute teaching, head over to our website at EDUStaff.org.

 Spring Time Will Come!

 Regardless of how the temperatures feel outside, spring is coming!
-With rising temperatures on their way, so with the number of absences.
+Rising temperatures means rising absences.
 In fact, EDUStaff will fill more absences this season than any other!
 And for that reason we say, "All Hands on Deck"...We Need You!
 Remember you play a vital role in every district's vision of educational excellence.
-It is for this reason that EDUStaff will lose 1/3 of you to the very schools we are serving this Spring.
-Have questions or comments?
-Email us at SubTalk@EDUStaff.org.
+Want to learn more about substitute teaching?
+Head over to EDUStaff.org.

 SubTalk: Oh nuts!
 Food Allergies in the Classroom